 30 May Cherry Dark Chocolate Cupcakes

 I love challenges.
 Like this one, to take a fast food item and magically transform it into a gourmet experience.
-To find ways to bring gluten-free baking on another level.
-It’s not that I don’t like gooey cakes, but fluffy and well-baked are a much-preferred option.
-Plus, it’s an exploration of all the possibilities a simple banana bread recipe can offer.
+To find ways to bring gluten-free baking to another level.
+It’s not that I don’t like gooey cakes, but fluffy and well-baked are a much more preferred option.
+It’s also an exploration of all the possibilities that a simple banana bread recipe can offer.

 Enjoy another gluten-free bake, made simple, and served gorgeously.

 Total prep & bake 55 minutes.